loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 #### Auto Stop Criteria

-The auto selection process is stopped by default if it is not possible to find better parameters as compared with the detected ones. Для ограничения времени работы предусмотрена возможность ограничить, в том числе одновременно количество шагов автоподбора и время автоподбора:
+The auto selection process is stopped by default if it is not possible to find better parameters as compared with the detected ones.
+To limit the operation time, at the same time it is possible to limit also the number of autofit stages and autofit time:

 * **Autofit stages not more**: the maximum number of the algorithm steps (0 — restrictions are disabled).
 * **Autofit time not more (s)**: the maximum algorithm operation time (0 — restriction is disabled).

-> **Примечание:** при работе следует учитывать, что фактически оба ограничения могут быть незначительно превышены при использовании подвыборки для автоподбора, так как последним этапом, который не учитывается ограничениями, будет осуществлено обучение лучшей *Нейросети* на полном наборе.
+> **Note:** In the course of the work it is required to take into account that practically both restrictions can be insignificantly exceeded when using subsample for autofit, as the best full set *Neural Network* will be trained at the last unrestricted stage.

 #### Optimization Strategy